-The Office of Boating Safety and Education’s mission is to develop individual awareness, skills, commitment to safe responsible behavior, and constructive actions in safe boating.
+The DNREC Office of Boating Safety and Education’s mission is to develop individual awareness, skills, commitment to safe responsible behavior, and constructive actions in safe boating.
 The goal for students is to be aware of state laws regarding safety violations and how to prevent them from happening while still enjoying Delaware’s waterways.

-The Handbook of Delaware Boating Laws and Responsibilities, developed for the Delaware Fish & Wildlife Natural Resources Police, provides an introduction to Delaware laws governing boating and provides general information about safe vessel operation.
+The Handbook of Delaware Boating Laws and Responsibilities, developed for the Delaware Fish and Wildlife Natural Resources Police, provides an introduction to Delaware laws governing boating and provides general information about safe vessel operation.

 The course includes state laws and regulations, as well as required equipment, and what to do if an officer stops your vessel.
 The Basic Boating Safety Course has a section on the dangers of boating under the influence.

 The course teaches users how to keep their vessels comfortable and safe in all types of waves, seas, weather and conditions, and how and when to use a marine VHF radio if needed.

 Most importantly the course emphasizes common sense and general courtesy to all boaters and personal water craft riders.

 This Basic Boating Safety Course meets the requirement for mandatory boating education.

 Use the DNREC Boater Safety Card website to access your online profile, classes you have taken, and your boater safety cards on the go.

 This free, online course, sanctioned by the National Association of State Boating Law Administrators and recognized by the U.S. Coast Guard, provides guidance for safety while padding canoes, kayaks paddleboards and other non-motorized craft.
 It will earn you a Paddlesports Safety Certificate.
 But please note: it is not a Delaware Boating Safety Course.

 It is required by Delaware state Law.
 All persons born on or after January 1, 1978 must take the Safe Boating Course to operate a motorized watercraft.